For decades, Holy Cross has helped scores of students secure highly competitive fellowships

 For the past several years, The Chronicle of Higher Education has listed Holy Cross among the “top producers” of Fulbright awards for American students.
 The highly competitive Fulbright grants each year go to only about 1,700 U.S. students, chosen for their leadership potential and their commitment to immersing themselves in another country.
 Some scholars spend the academic year teaching English in countries across the world.
 Others complete groundbreaking research on a wide range of topics and issues.
 Learn more about the Fulbright program.

-Twelve members of the Class of 2016 and one member of the Class of 2016 have been awarded Fulbright grants to work and teach abroad during the 2016-17 academic year.
+Thirteen members of the Class of 2016 and one member of the Class of 2016 have been awarded Fulbright grants to work and teach abroad during the 2016-17 academic year.

 Haylie Butler ’17 has been awarded a Fulbright English Teaching Assistantship to Galicia, Spain.
 As a Biology and Spanish double major with premedical aspirations, Haylie studied abroad in Argentina and Costa Rica her Junior year where she engaged in public health related research and service.
 Her largest contribution to Holy Cross and greater Worcester has been her formation of XCHROM, a volunteer organization providing mentorship to young women in science, and the planning of Holy Cross’ inaugural Women in Science Day.
 After completing her Fulbright, Haylie hopes to return to South America for a year to work with a public heath non-profit and then matriculate into medical school where she will earn her MD/MPH.